mglerner/IntroToBiophysics/README.md

 ## Textbook(s) ##

-I'm still deciding on the main (*required*) textbook.
-There are three front runners at the moment:

- * [Biological Physics][BiolPhys]
- * [Physical Biology of the Cell, Second Edition][PBoC]
- * [The Molecules of Life][MolLife]

-[Nelson][BiolPhys] is a most definitely physics book, but it's less math-intensive and more readable that many other physics texts.
-It's the most likely choice at this point.
+The primary (and *required*) textbook will be [Nelson][BiolPhys].
+It's most definitely a physics book, but it's less math-intensive and more readable than many other physics texts, and has gotten great reviews from classes just like this one.
+There are (at least!) two other excellent books that I considered using:

+ * [Physical Biology of the Cell, Second Edition][PBoC] does a masterful job of laying things out from a physics perspective, but most readers will want to have a bit more than one semester of physics under their belt before reading through it.
+ * [The Molecules of Life][MolLife] covers much of the same material from more of a biological perspective, and should be an excellent resource for many of you.

-Whichever we choose, we'll use the others as significant secondary resources.
-We'll use PBoC's
+We'll use these as significant secondary resources.
+We'll use PBoC's [companion site](http://microsite.garlandscience.com/pboc2/).
-[companion site](http://microsite.garlandscience.com/pboc2/).

 Phil Nelson has some great material on his